ehyewon/ehyewon.github.io/content/en/projects/pygame/index.md

 To add humor, my professor at the time, **Professor Hong Deukjo**, was featured as the final boss.

 (However, I intentionally made the game difficult — it’s *impossible* to defeat the boss.
-If you somehow manage to meet or beat the boss, please contact me.
+If you somehow manage to beat the boss, please contact me.
 I’ll grant any wish you want 😆)

 I was responsible for the **life indicator, character movement, and all in-game images and drawings**.